octopus-db/documentation/docs/source/data_tables.rst

 * REGION_INT -- Region where the study site is located

 * REGION_REG -- Refers to Sahul region.
-Same as “CNTRY” but needed to accommodate for ‘TSI’
+Same as “CNTRY” but needed to accommodate for 'TSI'

 * DIV_ADMIN -- ISO 3166 code of the administrative region where the study site is located

-* DIV_OTHER -- Geographical region in ‘PNG’ and ‘TSI’ where study site is located
+* DIV_OTHER -- Geographical region in 'PNG' and 'TSI' where study site is located

 * ISL_NAME -- Name of island where study site is located